LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 If you are serious about C++, then conferences are great places to meet like-minded people.
 Same as meetups, one difficulty at the time of writing is that most C++ conferences are hosted online, but they are still worthwhile to consider.
-Here are some of recurring C++ conferences I am aware of:
+Here are some of the recurring C++ conferences I am aware of:

 - [CppCon](https://cppcon.org/)
 - [C++Now](https://cppnow.org/) (tuned toward a more advanced audience)